zxzixuanwang/telegraf/plugins/parsers/prometheusremotewrite/README.md

-# Prometheus Remote Write Parser Plugin
+# Prometheus remote write

 Converts prometheus remote write samples directly into Telegraf metrics.
 It can be used with [http_listener_v2](/plugins/inputs/http_listener_v2).
 There are no additional configuration options for Prometheus Remote Write Samples.

 ## Configuration